bengourley/node-stylus-renderer/Readme.md

   - `src` the source directory, defaults to PWD
   - `dest` the destination directory, defaults to PWD
   - `use` an optional plugin, such as Nib.
 Also accepts an array of plugins
+  - `define` pass JavaScript-defined functions or global variables to stylus as an array of objects
   - `stylusOptions` hash of options to pass though to stylus
   - `compile` a custom compile function.
 If `compile` is set, `stylusOptions` will have no effect.
 - `cb` is the callback `function (err) {}` (`err` is null if ok)